ankit1khare/ankit1khare.github.io/_posts/2017-09-28-my-notes-on-github.markdown

 <br>This command will create a new branch and checkout the new branch at the same time.

 - git push -u origin {brname}
-push branch to central repo.
+<br>push branch to central repo.
 Be on the branch which you are pushing.
 <br><br>

 **Few other useful commands:**